veillette/physics-book/contents/ch2TimeVelocityAndSpeed.md

 (a) If the average speed of the electron in this orbit is known to be $$ 2.20 \times 10^{6} \ms $$, calculate the number of revolutions per second it makes about the nucleus.
-(b) What is the electron’s average velocity?
+(b) What is the electron’s average velocity during one revolution?

 </div>
 <div class="solution" markdown="1">